-Finland has a longstanding tradition in the industrial use of hydrogen.
+Finland has a long-standing tradition in the industrial use of hydrogen.
 The current annual production for industrial purposes is approximately 5 TWh (status 2020), the majority of which is produced through steam methane reforming.
 Main use-cases are in oil refining and biofuel production, chemical industry, mining and ore refining.
-Additionally, circa 800 GWh of by-product hydrogen is yearly generated in industrial processes and used in industrial boilers, for district heating, and as process gases.
-With increased hydrogen demand on the horizon, the available production capacity must be multiplied and existing capacity transformed to rely on electrolysis or carbon-capture technologies.
+Additionally, circa 800 GWh of by-product hydrogen is generated yearly in industrial processes and used in industrial boilers, for district heating, and as process gases.
+With increased hydrogen demand on the horizon, the available production capacity must be multiplied and the existing capacity transformed to rely on electrolysis or carbon-capture technologies.

-Transition to green hydrogen
+Transition to clean hydrogen

-As no dedicated market for hydrogen has yet been created, the vast majority of projects under development rely on green hydrogen as feedstock for integrated e-fuel facilities.
-Further solutions explore the role of hydrogen in energy storage and system flexibility services, as well as production of downstream chemicals and fertilisers such as ammonia.
+As no dedicated market for hydrogen has yet been created, the vast majority of projects under development rely on clean hydrogen as feedstock for integrated e-fuel facilities.
+Further solutions explore the role of hydrogen in steel-making, energy storage and system flexibility services, as well as the production of downstream chemicals and fertilisers such as ammonia.
 Future prospects in these fields are estimated to be even brighter: although the market development is subject to significant uncertainty, Nordic hydrogen is considered to be well on the road to being cost-competitive compared to fossil-based solutions by the end of the decade.